-Despite all that I go through physically, I am full of hope and joy.
+Despite all that I go through physically, I am filled with hope and joy.
 The outward and physical circumstances are not all there is to life.
-I have joy for today, even in living life with a disability.
 I have joy in the Lord because of all He has done for me and continues to do for me.
 I have joy because of the hope that I have.

 What is this hope that I have?
 It is the promised hope of Heaven.
 I can have joy and hope now because I know that this life is not all there is.
 For me, the best is yet to come!
 I know that after I die I will be in Heaven in the presence of God.
 In Heaven there will be no more sickness, no more tears, no more pain, and no more dying.
 I certainly don’t deserve Heaven.
 There is nothing I have done, and nothing I ever could do, to get to Heaven on my own.
 It is a gift that God has given me because of His great mercy, grace, and love.

 I would like to share with you some verses from the Bible so that you too can know what God has done for you and so that you might be able to share in this hope with me.

 None of us can get to heaven on our own.
 We all have a sin problem.
 Sin is anything we say, think, or do that does not please God.
 Sin isn’t just “big” stuff like murder.
 It is anything that doesn’t please God, such as impure thoughts, a lie, or a selfish attitude.
 The Bible says, “For all have sinned and fall short of the glory of God” (Romans 3:23).
 No matter how good we try to be on our own, we can never be good enough compared to the holiness and perfection of God.
 Because God is holy, He can’t allow sin into heaven.
 Sin must be punished.
 The punishment for sin is death and eternal separation from God.
 “For the wages of sin is death…” (Romans 6:23).